I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthioctl/ns-bthioctl-_bth_vendor_specific_command.md

      greater than this value, the command is sent to the radio.
 Otherwise, the radio does not receive the command.
 If
      <b>LmpVersion</b> is zero, all radios will receive the vendor-specific command.

-`ManufacturerId`

-The manufacturer identifier of the radio.
-Radios that have this manufacturer identifier can
-     receive the vendor-specific command.

 `MatchAnySinglePattern`